linux-themes/.github/profile/README.md

 ### Current Projects:
 - 🌐 Website: Browse themes and configurations
-- 📩 Themes-Cli: Automatically install themes and configurations from git repositories
+- 📩 Themes: Automatically install themes and configurations from git repositories

 ### Status: In Developemnt 🔨